shaxntanu/Jolt-Locator/README.md

-# Jolt Locator – ESP32 Energy Drink Store Locator ⚡
+# Jolt Locator – ESP32 Energy Drink Store Locator (By Shantanu) ⚡

 > **My first PCB design using KiCad** - A fun GPS-based device to help you find your nearest Jolt energy drink store!